stefanmills/blossomstreamlit/README.md

 ### Code & Files

-The **Jupyter Notebook** file contains all the code, explanations, and model insights.
+The **Jupyter Notebook (Credit_Risk_Hackaton_ML.ipynb)** file contains all the code, explanations, and model insights.
 Feel free to explore it to understand how we tackled the challenge, from data cleaning to building the final predictive model.

 ### Deployment